RobotOptimist/macivor/content/blog/take-a-look-at-mlnet.md

 This worked really well in wsl bash, but I had some problems running it in Powershell.
 According to the docs, this will work in MacOS and Linux just fine though.

-So for windows you may to use the visual studio installer, where you select the .NET Core cross-platform development option and elect for ML.NET like so:
+So for windows you may need to use the visual studio installer, where you select the .NET Core cross-platform development option and elect for ML.NET like so:

-<picture-wrapper file-name="screenshots/vs-installer-model-builder" alt-text="A screenshot of the visual studio installer install screen where ML.NET is selected alongside .NET Core cross-platform development."></picture-wrapper>
+<picture-wrapper file-name="screen-shots/vs-installer-model-builder" alt-text="A screenshot of the visual studio installer install screen where ML.NET is selected alongside .NET Core cross-platform development."></picture-wrapper>

 ## ML.NET Is Installed, Now What?